berkeley-politics-capstone/politics-capstone/docs/_posts/2019-07-18-campaign-media-moments.md

 # First Header - Do NOT put a header above the first paragraph!

-Here's a paragraph showing that it won't show upon the main blog page.
+Here's a paragraph showing that it won't show up on the main blog page as an excerpt, so we can continue to write the blog post in a normal fashion.